highlandbert/edPlayground-Engine/README.md

 ###### Pixi.js App
 <a href="#app" name="app">#</a> playground.<b>app</b>

-Exposes the Pixi.js app that runs under edPlayground's code, you can use it as you want, even mixing pixi.js code with the playground specific funtions.
+Exposes the Pixi.js app that runs under edPlayground's code, you can use it as you want, even mixing pixi.js code with edPlayground's specific funtions.

 ###### Basic shapes